ENGLEWOOD, Colo. –In his first season with the Philadelphia Eagles, Head Coach Chip Kelly instituted a high-octane offensive system.

 The team with the NFL's second-most rushing yards per game averages 151.

-“Stop the run and then get after the quarterback, that's always our game plan going into each game, no matter who the team is,” linebacker
+"Stop the run and then get after the quarterback, that's always our game plan going into each game, no matter who the team is," linebacker Shaun Phillips said.
+"But with a guy like (RB LeSean) McCoy and (QB Michael) Vick, those guys are very dangerous and they're capable of taking over a game at any time.

 "So we've got to really be disciplined and gang tackle, because they're special players."